 Due to an eruption of Mount Tongariro in November last year, this was far as we could go.
 Whereas you’d usually pass the Emerald Lakes and continue walking to the end of the track, we’d be turning around and heading back the way we’d come.

-Dave and Dustin decided they hadn’t had enough torture yet and trudged off to summit Mount Tongariro, while I slowly plodded, slipped and slid my way back down through the dangerous, loose rocks, arranging to meet them in a couple of hours at the base of Mount Doom.
+Dave decided he hadn’t had enough torture yet and trudged off to summit Mount Tongariro, while I slowly plodded, slipped and slid my way back down through the dangerous, loose rocks, arranging to meet him in a couple of hours at the base of Mount Doom.

 I’m fairly certain they weren’t at all surprised when they stumbled upon a napping Lauren half-way down.